publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch9/m__us_usc_t44_s906.md

     to each ex-President and ex-Vice President of the United States, one copy of the daily;

-    to each former Senator, Representative, and Commissioner from Puerto Rico, upon request to the Public Printer, one copy of the daily;
+    to each former Senator, Representative, and Commissioner from Puerto Rico, upon request to the Director of the Government Publishing Office, one copy of the daily;

     to the Governor of each State, one copy in both daily and bound form;